By Tim Hepher

 The event comes two days after EADS announced 5,800 job cuts driven both by cuts in European arms spending and by tough competition in the satellites market.

-"It is a business model where you have one growth activity which is commercial aviation and an activity of consolidation - meaning you manage the return on capital - which is defence and space," he added.
+"It is a business model where you have one growth activity which is commercial aviation and an activity of consolidation - meaning you manage the return on capital - which is defense and space," he added.

 A previous EADS strategy plan in 2007 called for balance between Airbus and other revenues in the group, which makes Ariane space rockets and a share of Eurofighter combat jets.